mvukov/rules_ros2/README.md

   - `ros2_service` for handling services
   - `ros2_topic` for handling topics

+Please take a look at the [examples](examples) folder to get started.

 ROS2 packages are by default locked to versions from [release-humble-20230127](https://github.com/ros2/ros2/releases/tag/release-humble-20230127).

-NOTE: Unlike ROS1 genmsg which refuses to generate code if the deps between interface targets are not set correctly, code generation for ROS2 seems to not care about this.
-If the deps are not correctly set, you'll only see failures during compilation of the generated code.
-It could be that I missed setting some flags to the code generation of ROS2 interfaces.
+> **NOTE**: Unlike ROS1 genmsg which refuses to generate code if the deps between
+> interface targets are not set correctly, code generation for ROS2 seems to not
+> care about this.
+If the deps are not correctly set, you'll only see failures

-Please take a look at the [examples](examples) folder to get started.
+> during compilation of the generated code.

 ## Alternatives